Bentley Kassal: Early life

 Kassal was born in the Harlem area of Manhattan, New York City, on February 28, 1917, to Pauline Nirenberg Kassal and Hyman Kassal, born in Poland and Austria, respectively.
-Kassal graduated from Public School 86 in the Bronx (1930), Townsend Harris High School in Manhattan (1933), University of Pennsylvania, B.A.
+Kassal graduated from Public School 86 in the Bronx (1930), Townsend Harris High School in Manhattan (1933), the University of Pennsylvania, B.A.
 (1937) and Harvard Law School, J.D.
 (1940), where he received a merit scholarship for his third year.
 He was admitted to the New York State Bar in September 1940 and was an associate in two mid-sized law firms until the American entry into World War II.

 Kassal was a member of the Townsend Harris High School soccer, track, and baseball teams.
 At the University of Pennsylvania, he was on the 150 lb. football team as a quarterback/linebacker until he fractured his left elbow.
 In 1940, his third year at Harvard Law School, he played rugby football as the left-wing on Harvard's undefeated Eastern League championship team and scored three tries.
 In 1941 he played the same position on the New York Rugby Club.
 After World War II he resumed playing tennis, golf, and skiing until 1998, when he had a double knee replacement.
 His original 1940 Harvard Rugby Jersey is on permanent exhibit at the Harvard Club in New York City together with his French Legion of Honor Medal Certificate and his photograph with his wife Barbara at Normandy with President and Michelle Obama.